Peru: Bodies of Water

 Gallito Ciego Dam (Represa Gallito Ciego): Located in the Ica Region, the Gallito Ciego Dam is a critical water storage facility on the Ica River.
 It plays a crucial role in agriculture irrigation, helping support the region's agricultural activities.

 Poechos Dam (Represa de Poechos): Situated in the Piura Region, the Poechos Dam spans the Piura River and forms the Poechos Reservoir.
-It is a multipurpose project that serves for irrigation, hydropower generation, and flood control, benefiting agriculture and communities in the region.
+It is a multipurpose project that benefits agriculture and communities by providing irrigation, hydropower generation, and flood control, benefiting agriculture and communities in the region.

-Limón Dam (Represa Limón): Found in the Cajamarca Region, the Limón Dam is an important water storage facility on the Jequetepeque River.
-It helps regulate water supply for irrigation and human consumption, contributing to regional development.
+Limón Dam (Represa Limón): Located in the Cajamarca Region, the Limón Dam is an important water storage facility on the Jequetepeque River.
+It regulates the water supply for irrigation and human consumption, contributing to regional development.

 Huascacocha Dam (Represa Huascacocha): Located in the Ancash Region, the Huascacocha Dam is part of a hydropower project contributing to Peru's renewable energy production.
 It harnesses water from the Santa River to generate electricity.